Westland Books

 Westland Books or Westland Publications is an Indian publishing house.
 It was co-founded by the Padmanabhan family in 1962, starting out under the name East West Books.
 Tata owned it from 2008 as a subsidiary under Trent (Westside).
 It was owned by Amazon under Amazon Eurasia Holdings SARL from 2017 till 2022.
-Imprints included Context, Eka, Red Panda, Tranquebar.
+Imprints include Context, Ekada, Red Panda, Tranquebar, and others.